 The third-year rotation serves as a general introduction to neurosurgery in which students take part in rounds, follow patients, participate in clinic and in the operating room.
 Our residents and faculty are eager to teach and provide the students with multiple small didactic lectures on general neurosurgical topics.
 This two-week rotation is an option during the elective portion of the required eight-week surgery clerkship.
 Contact Stacey Owen by E-mail email@example.com or phone (919) 966-4781 with any questions.

 The neurosurgery Acting Internship and Advanced Practice Selective both allow interested students to participate at a higher level than the experience offered in the third-year rotation.
 These are four-week rotations that are strongly encouraged for any fourth-year medical student interested in pursuing a neurosurgical residency.
 Students on this rotation are fully integrated into the resident patient care team and are active in all aspects of the clinical service.
 Each student will be expected to prepare a short presentation on a topic of his/her choice that will be presented at grand rounds.
 We welcome both UNC and .
-Contact Leanne Shook by E-mail firstname.lastname@example.org or phone (919) 962-8338 with any questions.
+Contact Julie Seger by e-mail firstname.lastname@example.org or phone (919) 966-7804 with any questions.

 Medical students of all levels who are considering a career in Neurosurgery are encouraged to join the UNC Neurosurgery Interest Group.
 This is a student-run group which offers educational meetings, shadowing and research opportunities, community service, and other valuable services for those pursuing the field.
-Dr. Deanna Sasaki-Adams serves as the group's faculty advisor, and several of our residents serve as liaisons to the group and assist with its activities.
+Dr. Deanna Sasaki-Adams and Dr. Eldad Hadar serve as the group's faculty advisors, and several of our residents serve as liaisons to the group and assist with its activities.
 Joining early in medical school is encouraged for interested students to take full advantage of the group's offerings for research and shadowing, but all students are welcome.
+The neurosurgery interest group is a AANS chapter, affording it medical student journal clubs, student resident mentorship dinners, and attendance to AANS meetings.